Free Quote

 - Manufacturing facilities, industrial operations and household products produce hazardous waste.

-- There are four types of hazardous waste; Hazardous waste is reactive, ignitable, corrosive and toxic.
+- There are four types of hazardous waste: reactive, ignitable, corrosive and toxic.

 - Reactive wastes are those that, when heated, combined with water or compressed, can cause explosions.